aws-samples/aws-do-ray/README.md

 1. AWS Account - you will need an AWS account
 2. EKS Cluster - it is assumed that an EKS cluster already exists in the account.
 If a cluster is needed, one way to create it, is by following the instructions in the [aws-do-eks](https://github.com/aws-samples/aws-do-eks) project.
 3. Docker - you can download docker [here](https://docs.docker.com/get-docker/)
+4. Please ensure you have [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) > 2.XX.XX installed
+5. Ensure your AWS CLI is configured to your credentials, `aws configure`, and EKS cluster by setting your context: [create-kubeconfig](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).
+You can double check this by running `kubectl config current-context`.
+5. This project also works with Amazon SageMaker Hyperpod Clusters supported by Amazon EKS, so if you'd like to use Hyperpod, you can create your Amazon Hyperpod cluster by following instructions in [aws-do-hyperpod](https://github.com/aws-samples/aws-do-hyperpod/tree/main)

 ## Configure
 All configuration settings of the `aws-do-ray` project are centralized in its [`.env`](.env)) file.
 To review or change any of the settings, simply execute [`./config.sh`](./config.sh)).
-MANDATORY: Please fill out:
+The project automatically retrieves these variables, but you can manually set them as well:
 * AWS_REGION should match the AWS Region where the cluster is deployed.
-* The AWS_EKS_CLUSTER setting must match the name of your existing EKS Cluster.
+* The AWS_EKS_CLUSTER setting should match the name of your existing EKS Cluster.
-* AWS_EKS_HYPERPOD_CLUSTER setting must match the name of your existing EKS Hyperpod Cluster
+* AWS_EKS_HYPERPOD_CLUSTER setting should match the name of your existing EKS Hyperpod Cluster
-* CLUSTER_TYPE setting must either be "eks" or "hyperpod" depending on what type of cluster you are using... default is eks.
+* CLUSTER_TYPE setting must either be "eks" or "hyperpod" depending on what type of cluster you are using.

 To configure credentials, run aws configure.
 Credentials you configure on the host will be mounted into the `aws-do-eks` container according to the `VOL_MAP` setting in [`.env`](.env).
 When in the container, you can check credentials in ~/.aws/credentials.